Empire Airlines

-Empire Airlines is a passenger and cargo airline based in Hayden, Idaho, near Coeur d'Alene.
+Empire Airlines is a cargo and former passenger airline based in Hayden, Idaho, near Coeur d'Alene.
 It operates over 120 scheduled cargo flights a day in 18 US states and Canada.
-Empire also started passenger service within Hawaii, under the name "Ohana by Hawaiian", which was run from 2014-2021.
+Empire also operated passenger service within Hawaii, under the name "Ohana by Hawaiian", between 2014 and 2021 in partnership with Hawaiian Airlines.
 Its main base is Coeur d'Alene Airport with a hub at Spokane International Airport.
 The company slogan is We Can Do That.